 It looks like a credit card, swipes like a credit card, but isn’t a credit card. it’s amazing how many people think that they are one and the same.
-Basically a debit card is an electronic check.
+Basically, a debit card is an electronic check.
 The payment is deducted directly from your checking or savings account.

-Debit cards are handy so handy, in fact, that two-thirds of American households have them.
+Debit cards are handy so handy, in fact, that almost 70 percent of American households have them.
 They are more convenient to carry than cash or a bulky checkbook, plus swiping the card is easier and faster than writing a check.
 In addition, there are no interest payments.
 Finally, you can use your debit card’s cash-back feature to get cash when you make purchases, avoiding a separate trip to the bank or ATM.

 Debit Cards (Difference Between Credit Cards & Debit Cards)